hebermattos/scaling-app-rabbitmq/README.md

 ## And the errors?

-the *masstransit* provides us with features that make error handling easier.
+The *masstransit* provides us with features that make error handling easier.
 Let's look at *Retries* and *CircuitBreaker*.

 When an *exception* happens in our consumer, the message goes to an *_error* queue, for example: